-Each competition type within the BISFed Competition System has its own qualification process.
-The qualification process enables BISFed to allocate entry slots in a fair and equal manner, while also ensuring each competition type fulfils the purpose required of that event within the overall system.
+Each tournament type within the World Boccia Competition System has its own qualification process.
+The qualification process enables World Boccia to allocate entry slots in a fair and equal manner, while also ensuring each tournament fulfils the purpose required of that event within the overall system.

-For team or pair events, entry slots for events will be allocated to the country.
-For individual events, where an individual has earned a qualification slot even if their country's team or pair is also qualified, then the slot is awarded to the individual.
-Where the individual who earned the slot does not come from a country that has qualified a team or pair, then the slot is also awarded to the named individual only.
-Where a country receives an individual slot due to qualifying a team or pair that slot is awarded to the country, and they may select an athlete of their choice for the slot.
+For team or pair events, entry slot will be allocated to the country.
+For individual events, where an individual has earned a qualification slot, the slot is awarded to the named individual only.
+If the individual is part of a pair or a team then the slot will be reallocated.
+Where a country receives an individual slot due to qualifying a team or pair that slot is awarded to the country.

-This section will summarise the qualification process for each BISFed event.
-For each event BISFed, or the event delivery partner (such as the IPC) will issue a formal qualification guide or policy.
+This section will summarise the qualification process for each World Boccia event.
+For each event World Boccia, or the event delivery partner (such as the IPC) will issue a formal qualification guide or policy.
 Please note that the qualification guide or policy for each event will be the final and only reference used for any disputes about qualification.

-1.4.1 Paralympic Games
+1.4.1.
+Paralympic Games

-BISFed is currently negotiating the details of the boccia competition with the IPC.
-We will update this section of the manual after the IPC Board have approved the competition programme for the Paris 2024 Paralympic Games, at which point we will be able to confirm the number of slots and the proposed qualification process.
+World Boccia must negotiate the details of the boccia competition with the IPC.
+The Qualification will be published by the IPC after their Board have approved the competition programme for the Paralympic Games